AnnaMariaDimareli/Java2/CONTRIBUTING.md

 #### Here are a couple of future ideas we have for the project for inspiration
  - Serialising all users-post-messages in to files before the program exits and then un-serialising the upon launch
  - Using a SQL database as a backend instead of files
- - Splitting in into client and server for online usage
+ - Splitting it into client and server for online usage